tweag/FawltyDeps/docs/CodeDesign.md

 # Requirements

-## Prototype
+## Initial goals

-The goal of the first prototype is to reach a working and usable tool with minimal functionality.
+We want a working and usable tool that slowly adds functionality as needed.
-Namely, a user would be able to run `fawltydeps` as a command line tool in their Python project.
+A user runs `fawltydeps` as a command line tool in their Python project and immediately gets some useful and actionable information.
-FawltyDeps will:

-- Automatically discover all Python code files and extract all the packages imported in the code.
-- Automatically discover and extract from files declaring dependencies (supporting requirements.txt, setup.py and pyproject.toml).
-- Use identity mapping between extracted imports and declared dependencies,
-- Compare the two sets (of used vs declared dependencies) and report missing and unused dependencies.
-- Support Python version 3.7 - 3.11
+## Boundaries

+- Support all current Python versions: that means all Python versions that have a stable release, and are not yet End Of Life.
+Currently this is: v3.7 - v3.11.
+- For now we support the CPython interpreter only
+- OS-wise, we have concentrated on Linux.
+We should still run fine on other Unix-like systems, most notably Mac.
+Windows remains an open question.

 # Code style

 We value composability and functional style.

 We want the code to be readable, testable and maintainable.
 That is why we use:

 - code formatter `black` to unify the code style,